ABOUT In Vitro Fertilization

 What's the long-term perspective?

-Seek a support group or consultant to aid you and your relationship.
+consultant to aid you and your relationship.

 FREQUENTLY ASKED QUESTIONS